leonawicz/ProjectManagement/docs/Rmd/projman.md

 The project management code is not yet in package form.
 Many additional features are yet to be incorporated.
-Generic code relating to the further processing of Rmd files into various other output files via `rmarkdown` and `knitr` will fold into this project, but this has not been done yet.
+Generic code relating to the further processing of Rmd files into various other output files via `rmarkdown` and `knitr` remains at an early development stage.

 ## Related items
-Currently there is only this unpackaged **R** script and accompanying code for a projects hierarchy diagram.
+Currently there is only this unpackaged **R** script, accompanying code for a projects hierarchy diagram and a code flow diagram based on the current development of this project, and a simple script for generating documents based on project **R** code.
-No additional related items are available at this time, but those referenced above will eventually be included.

 ### Files and Data
+This project does not use any data.
+It does make use of supplemental libraries for formatting during html document generation.
-This project does not use any data. `sankey.R` is used to produce of project hierarchy diagram of my current projects.
+`proj_sankey.R` and `code_sankey.R` are used to produce of project hierarchy diagram of my current projects and a code flow diagram for this project, respectively.
+`drg.R` is used to assist in dynamic report generation.

 ### Code flow
 The Sankey diagram has become part of project management.
-Each project has its own, detailing the relationships among **R** code and data relevent to the project, and in some cases, how they relate to code and data files which are more general and span multiple projects.
+Each project has its own, detailing the relationships among **R** code and data relevant to the project, and in some cases, how they relate to code and data files which are more general and span multiple projects.
-This diagram be available for this project once more project code has been developed.
+In general, for my projects I would only provide the code flow diagram here among the rest of the project documentation, but since this is the project management project and I am introducing its use, in this case I will also show the [code](code_sankey.html "code") I use to make the diagram.

 ### Current projects
 Here is a project hierarchy diagram showing the relationships among all my current projects.